 What is dramatic irony?

-Dramatic irony occurs when the audience, who have been given more information, understands a situation more clearly than the characters do.
+Dramatic irony is when the audience, who have been given more information, understands a situation more clearly than the characters do.
 Often, this understanding leads to an element of suspense because we know the character will learn the truth eventually but we don't know when or how.

 Dramatic irony can be deployed in many ways and in many genres.
 Comedy, horror, suspense, thrillers, dramas can all benefit from the use of dramatic irony.